SatyaRanjanRay/KultureHire-Excel-Dashboards/README.md

 📌 The lowest sales day is 28th June.
 This could be due to a number of factors such as a holiday, bad weather or a competitor's promotion.

+## Orders Dashboard

+This is my last excel dashboard using Orders dataset for Week1 task.
+The dataset contained information about orders, products, Agent's information, Revenue details and more

+⚡ Some Quick Insights:

+📌 Most of the orders were placed through the online platform.

+📌 The North region accounts for the majority of the Sales revenue whereas South region contributes the least to the Sales revenue.

+📌 Product 1 and Product 3 has a higher revenue contribution than the other products.

+📌 The decline in sales has led to a reduction in revenue over time.

+📌June witnessed the peak of the sales performance.
 📌June witnessed the peak of the sales performance.